Top Pharmacy Technician Programs in Trenton, NJ: Get The Best PT Schooling

 The AIMS Pharmacy Technician Training Certificate, or PTC, is a nine-month curriculum designed to offer a comprehensive overview of the skills required to work as a pharmacy technician and pass either the PTCE or ExCPT certification exam.

-The cost of the program varies depending on a student’s specific circumstances and resources, but the school offers a net pricing calculator here to give you a clearer idea of what those costs might be.
+The program’s cost varies depending on a student’s specific circumstances and resources.
+Still, the school offers a net pricing calculator here to give you a clearer idea of those costs.

 Pennco Tech